w3f/Grants-Program/applications/PNS.md

 }
 ```

+Implementation details of social network identity verification:

 PNS also allows users to verify their social network identities.
 Users can set their Twitter record of their PNS domain.
-In order to verify they are the true owner, PNS will ask the user to sign a message with the domain name owner wallet, then they will need to post the message on Twitter or other social networks.
+In order to verify they are the true owner, PNS will ask the users to sign a message with the domain name owner wallet, then they will need to post the message on Twitter or other social networks.
 PNS backend service will then fetch the message on social networks to check that it is published correctly, and it will issue verifiable credentials to the user.

+The user will have to follow the following process:

+ 1) The user should sign a message with the domain name owner wallet to get a signature saying that domain owner wants to claim the ownership of the Twitter account.

+ 2) The message and signature is publicly posted on Twitter or other social networks, which is to show that the Twitter account owner acknowledges such a claim.
+This tweet is publicly available and can be verified by anyone.

+ 3) The user should post the tweet url to PNS backend service.
+PNS will check that: the wallet address, the PNS domain ownership and the Twitter account is coherent with each other.

+ 4) PNS will provide a cryptographically signed verifiable crenditial to the user, which can be stored on-chain or off-chain.

+In this way, we know that 1) the PNS domain owner wants to claim the Twitter account, 2) the Twitter account owner wnats to claim the PNS domain, 3) the required information is publicly verifiable, and 4) PNS or other authorized parties have checked the data and provided signed crenditials.

+The verification process is off-chain, but it uses on-chain data and provides valuable information for DID.

 For example, PNS domain name owner who want to have their Twitter account verified, should sign a message of: